 As a part of barrier screening process, DSS caseworkers and Bridge case management staff use standardized instruments to identify victims of domestic violence.
 Every worker is trained on administering the standardized instrument.
 As part of this training, staff learn how to recognize and assist individuals who are victims of domestic violence.
-The Division of Social Services (DSS) also has trained domestic violence resource workers at every DSS site.
-The resource worker supports the local office by assisting clients and staff in accessing domestic violence services, applying the domestic violence waiver to the TANF case, and promoting understanding and awareness of the challenges faced by clients.
-The resource worker receives training on domestic violence through an intensive two-day training called Domestic Violence 101.
+DSS also has trained domestic violence resource workers at every DSS site.
+The resource workers support the local office by assisting clients and staff in accessing domestic violence services, applying the domestic violence waiver to the TANF case, and promoting understanding and awareness of the challenges faced by clients.
+The resource worker receives training on domestic violence through an intensive two-day training focused on domestic violence.
 The resource workers also meet as a group at regularly scheduled meetings to learn about community resources and to discuss issues in accessing community supports.
 Community domestic violence agencies also attend these meetings to foster networking between DSS and the treatment community.
 Additional resources and workshops are also provided for the resource workers to ensure they have the most relevant and up to date information.